 With the help of friends and family, my GoFundMe account raised enough money to provide books to Johns Hopkins All Children's Hospital in St. Petersburg, as well as Shriners Children's Hospital in Tampa.
 I still wanted to do more.

 After some research and planning I was able to create Books United, Inc., my official non-profit charity.
-To date we have held a successful book drive for The Children's Home Network, and are in the process of helping other organizations throughout the community.
+To date we have donated over 1000 books to 4 organizations, and are in the process of helping other organizations throughout the community.
 It is our hope we will continue to grow and fulfill our mission.